Bunge's new chief challenges status quo in first months on job

-CHICAGO, Oct 25 (Reuters) - Soren Schroder is shaking up Bunge Ltd five months after taking the helm of the 195-year-old agricultural trading house.
+CHICAGO (Reuters) - Soren Schroder is shaking up Bunge Ltd (BG.N) five months after taking the helm of the 195-year-old agricultural trading house.

 After vowing in February that he would make no major strategy changes when he became chief executive, the company’s first new leader in 14 years has said that financial results must improve and chopped capital expenditure plans.